jguegant/tech.blog/content/C++/meta-crush-saga.md

 <img width=25% height=25% src="{filename}/images/constexpr-all-the-things.png"/>

 This is clearly a huge improvement compared to the **SFINAE trick** we had to employ until now.
-After that, you will start to get the same addiction as Ben and Jason which consists in constexpr everything, everywhere at anytime.
-Alas, there is still one place where the **constexpr** would well fit in but cannot be done yet: constexpr parameters.
+After that, you will start to get the same addiction as Ben and Jason which consists in **constexpr** everything, everywhere at anytime.
+Alas, there is still one place where the **constexpr** keyword would well fit in but cannot be done yet: **constexpr parameters**.

 #### Constexpr parameters: